All homes need ventilation, but most people don’t know how much or what kind.

 Believe it or not, you might not have to do anything.

-Unless you live in a high performance, “green” home or you’ve made significant improvements to your home’s envelope, air leaks throughout the structure are already providing a near-constant exchange of air.
+Unless you live in a high-performance, “green” home or you’ve made significant improvements to your home’s envelope, air leaks throughout the structure are already providing near-constant exchange of air.
 Technically speaking, this is enough ventilation.

 But what does “enough” mean?